adobe-research/custom-diffusion/README.md

 For downloading the stable-diffusion model checkpoint, please refer [here](https://huggingface.co/CompVis/stable-diffusion-v1-4).

 **Dataset:** we release some of the datasets used in paper [here](https://www.cs.cmu.edu/~custom-diffusion/assets/data.zip).
-Images taken from UnSpalsh are under [UnSplash LICENSE](https://unsplash.com/license).
+Images taken from UnSplash are under [UnSplash LICENSE](https://unsplash.com/license).
 Moongate dataset can be downloaded from [here](https://github.com/odegeasslbc/FastGAN-pytorch).

 **Models:** all our models can be downloaded from [here](https://www.cs.cmu.edu/~custom-diffusion/assets/models/).